About Split Hand Darbuka . by Raquy Danziger

 Split-hand is a style of playing darbuka where you use individual fingers instead of the whole hand, like in the Arabic style.
 It allows the drummer to play much more intricate and fast patterns, similar to Indian tabla players.
-The Style began about twenty years ago in Turkey, and since then, there has been what I call a "revolution" there with many drummers practicing and getting inhumanly fast.
+This style began about twenty years ago in Turkey, and since then, there has been what I call a "revolution" there with many drummers practicing and getting inhumanly fast.
 Darbuka players from around the globe are coming to Istanbul to learn this style.

 Split-hand players tend to prefer using clay darbukas with natural skins, but this technique also sounds amazing on the metal Arabic drum.

-Although Ahmet was the inventor of this darbuka style, there are now many other players like Bünyamin Olguncan and Suat Borazan, who have taken the idea of split-hand and branched out creating their own unique styles.
+There are now many other players like Bünyamin Olguncan and Suat Borazan, who have taken the idea of split-hand and branched out creating their own unique styles.

 I was first exposed to the split hand technique in 2000 on a trip to Istanbul.
-I was hanging out backstage with some Turkish musicians and I saw the dumbek player doing crazy fast rolls.
+I was hanging out backstage with some Turkish musicians and I saw the darbuka player doing crazy fast rolls.
 “What’s that?”
 I asked.
-He showed me: 1 3 1 3.
+He showed me the fingers: 1 3 1 3.
 I sat on the roof of my hotel for a week doing 1 3 1 3.
 Coming back to America, I began incorporating the 1 3 into my playing.
 “I’m doing the Turkish Split Hand Technique!”, I thought to myself.
 However, little did I know that there is so much more to this style than simply splitting the left hand into 1 and 3.

-In 2009 I found myself making a living in NYC as a dumbek player with lots of work and many students, but in the inspiration department I was beginning to feel a little stuck and was craving a new challenge and a teacher.
+In 2009 I found myself making a living in NYC as a darbuka player with lots of work and many students, but in the inspiration department I was beginning to feel a little stuck and was craving a new challenge and a teacher.

-I had a Turkish percussion CD called “Harem” that had beautiful, intricate compositions featuring the dumbek.
+I had a Turkish percussion CD called “Harem” that had beautiful, intricate compositions featuring the darbuka.
 “Who are these guys?”
 I used to wonder.
 I fantasized about going to Istanbul, finding the incredible drummers from that album and practicing with them.

 I also started watching YouTube and witnessing the mind-blowing drumming coming out of Turkey.
 The way they played seemed inhuman.
 I found it impossible to decipher the patterns at those speeds.
 I could not imagine how many hours of practice it took to attain that level.